Direct summands of klt singularities: Introduction

 \begin{cor} Let $X=\Spec(A)$ be an affine variety of klt type and let $G$ be a reductive group acting on $X$.
 Then the quotient $X/\!/G=\Spec(A^G)$ is also of klt type. \end{cor}

 We refer to \cite{BGLM-reductive-quotient} for several further applications of the above result.

 Theorem \ref{thm:main} is suggested by positive characteristic considerations: the characteristic $p>0$ analog of klt singularities is the class of strongly $F$-regular singularities, which by definition is preserved by taking direct summands (the Hochster-Roberts theorem \cite{HR-quotient-CM} that reductive quotient singularities are Cohen-Macaulay was based on a similar circle of ideas).
-In fact, several special cases of Theorem \ref{thm:main}, e.g. when $X$ and $Y$ come from section rings of Mori dream spaces \cite{GOST-Fano-type-Cox-ring}, or when $X$ is $\bQ$-Gorenstein \cite{Sch-pure-image-klt}, have been established by reduction modulo $p$.
-Our proof of Theorem \ref{thm:main} only uses characteristic zero methods, but it would still be interesting to find a characteristic $p$ proof of Theorem \ref{thm:main}, especially through the conjecture of Schwede and Smith (see \cite{SS-F-reg-type-log-Fano}*{Section 7}) that strongly $F$-regular type singularities are also of klt type.
+In fact, several special cases of Theorem \ref{thm:main}, e.g. when $X$ and $Y$ come from section rings of Mori dream spaces \cite{GOST-Fano-type-Cox-ring}, or when $X$ is $\bQ$-Gorenstein \cite{Sch-pure-image-klt}, have been established by using the connection between klt and strongly $F$-regular singularities.
+Our proof of Theorem \ref{thm:main} does not rely on the theory of $F$-singularities (in particular we also give a new proof of Schoutens' result \cite{Sch-pure-image-klt}), but it would still be interesting to find a proof of Theorem \ref{thm:main} through the conjecture of Schwede and Smith (see \cite{SS-F-reg-type-log-Fano}*{Section 7}) that strongly $F$-regular type singularities are also of klt type.
 We also expect the log canonical version of Theorem \ref{thm:main} to hold (see Question \ref{q:lc case}, c.f. \cite{BGLM-reductive-quotient}*{Question 8.5}, \cite{GM-DuBois-pure-subring}*{Corollary B}), although our current method does not seem to apply to the lc setting.